West Galicia: Administration

+Additionally, the districts of Myślenice, Bochnia, and Nowy Sącz were sometimes considered part of West Galicia, although they were acquired in the First Partition and were located south of the Vistula.

 Civil code

 A civil code was introduced in West Galicia, prior to the introduction of the Austrian Civil Code in 1811.
 It contained little in the way of solving feudal-class problems and was based on the laws of nature.